marcelkornblum/sn-rfcs/text/0004-hosting.md

 ### Specific Project Production accounts

-​
 Projects should get a Specific Project Production AWS account only if they are very sensitive (data or IP) _and_ if we are doing production hosting.
 Only a single project environment should be in this account, for security reasons.

-## GCP account structure

-With GCP each project should get a distinct Project, with all resources under that same entity, except for sensitive projects that may want the production environment split off.

 # Drawbacks
 [Drawbacks]: #drawbacks